-When it comes to A/B testing, you can use Mailchimp to test functions like subject lines, to and from names, set time for sending out the mail, to the actual content.
-Mailchimp allows for 2-3 variants for each individual test it offers.
+When it comes to A/B testing, you can use Mailchimp to test functions like subject lines, to and from names, time for sending out the mail, and the actual content.
+Mailchimp allows for 2-3 variants for each individual test.

 ConvertKit does not offer this A/B testing feature yet.
 Which means that unlike Mailchimp, ConvertKit fails at providing the space for a hit and trial method, so you can arrive at the best arrangement for encouraging your subscribers to open the email and potentially click on the links you provide them with.

 Email Design and Layout